bobbydwise1/word-definer-sinatra/README.md

 ## Behaviors

 * Note the user is considered to be a child.
+Make the UI as kid friendly as possible.

 * There is a homepage that contains a list of words.